vuongducphuong/documentation/content/applications/sales/crm/track_leads/lead_scoring.rst

 --------------------------

 Next, configure the *assignment rules* for each sales team and/or salesperson.
-These rules determine which leads Odoo assigns to which people.
+These rules determine which leads Leansoft assigns to which people.
 To get started, navigate to :menuselection:`CRM --> Configuration --> Sales Teams`, and select a sales team.

-On the sales team configuration form, under :guilabel:`Assignment Rules`, click on :guilabel:`Edit Domain` to configure the rules that Odoo uses to determine lead assignment for this sales team.
+On the sales team configuration form, under :guilabel:`Assignment Rules`, click on :guilabel:`Edit Domain` to configure the rules that Leansoft uses to determine lead assignment for this sales team.
 The rules can include anything that may be relevant for this company or team, and any number of rules can be added.